-The pharmacological options for complicated grief have yet to be established.
-Antidepressants are the most often used medications as they help patients deal with the symptoms of grief-associated depression.
+Antidepressants are the most often used medications in prolonged grief, as they help patients deal with the symptoms of grief-associated depression.
 In most cases, pharmacological treatment is secondary to psychotherapy.
+However, even just a short-term (approximately 6 months to a year) treatment of antidepressant medication may help the grieving person gain enough energy and strength to use other supports and begin to connect with other people again.

-They may believe that their grief is normal, that they deserve to suffer or that the grief is the best way to hold on to what initially caused the grief.
-Overcoming this resistance is usually too difficult for most families.
-Therefore, instead of approaching the patient on their own, families will employ a professional interventionist and stage an intervention.
-During the intervention, the team is able to vocalize the numerous adverse effects the prolonged grief has caused.
-Ideally, the patient will then consider the presented information and agree to undergo treatment.
+Sometimes, instead of approaching the patient on their own, families will employ a professional interventionist and stage a loving family intervention.
+During the intervention, the family will be able to vocalize their care and support, along with the adverse effects that the prolonged grief has caused.
+Ideally, the grieving person will then consider the presented information and agree to undergo treatment.